babeltrace2-convert(1)

 The following options apply to either the current explicit component

-option) or to all the implicit components
+(last --component option) or to all the implicit components

 created from the last non-option argument.